Dealing with illness: a guide for teachers and education staff

 When returning to work, reasonable adjustments to your working practice should be considered by your school.
 You may wish to suggest some of these during your return-to-work interview.
 The Government suggests6 the following adjustments to work following illness:

 Regarding your pay, there are rules in place about this for teachers.
 This operates on a sliding scale depending on how long you have been continuously working as a teacher.
 The maximum entitlement comes when you have been working for four years or longer and entitles you to 100 days of full pay during a financial year and half pay for a further 100 days.
 For entitlements, if you have been a teacher for less than four years, see the NEU website7.
 This is referred to as ‘occupational sick pay,’ which is likely to be more money than ‘statutory sick pay.’
 Statutory sick pay8 is money that an employer is legally obliged to pay for a period of up to 28 weeks (196 days) if somebody is off work due to ill health.
-Currently, this is set as £96.35 per week; if this amount is more than your occupational sick pay, then you should be paid this instead.
+You can check the current limit; then if this amount is more than your occupational sick pay, you should be paid this instead.

 Summary